DCC-EX/mkdocs-test/docs/reference/04-track-manager.md

 Note that when setting a track to PROG or OFF, its power is switched off automatically.
 (The PROG track manages power on an as-needed basis under normal circumstances.
 When setting a track to MAIN (or DC, DCX see later) the power is applied according to the most recent `<1>` or `<0>` command as being the most compatible with previous versions.

-## using the Track Manager (DC)
+## Using the Track Manager (DC)

 TM allows any or all of your tracks to be individually selected as a DC track which responds to throttle commands on any given loco address.
 So for example if track A is set to DC address 55, then any throttle commands to loco 55 will be transmitted as DC onto track A and thus a DC loco can be driven along that track. almost exactly as if it was DCC.
-Your throttle (JMRI, EX-Webthrottle, Withrottle, Engine Driver etc etc) do not know or care that this is a DC loco so nothing needs to change.
+Your throttle (JMRI, EX-Webthrottle, Withrottle, Engine Driver etc.) do not know or care that this is a DC loco so nothing needs to change.

 For a simple Command Station setup to run just two DC tracks instead of DCC, you only need to assign DC addresses to tracks A and B. If you want DCC on track A and DC on track B, you just need to set track B to a suitable DC address.

 The command to set a track to a DC address is as follows

-- `<=t DC a>` Sets track t (A..H) to use loco address a. e.g. <=A DC 3>
+- `<=t DC a>` Sets track t (A..H) to use loco address, example <=A DC 3>

-A simple 2 separate loop DC track, wired the traditional way in opposite directions, may be set like this to use loco addresses 1 and 2.
+A simple two separate loop DC track, wired the traditional way in opposite directions, may be set like this to use loco addresses 1 and 2.

 ```console
 <=A DC 1>